scott-vincent/pioscript/README.md

 GPIO Scripting Language for Raspberry Pi

 Pioscript is a script interpretor for the Raspberry Pi that sits somewhere between ScratchGPIO and Python.
 It is aimed at primary school children who want to progress from Scratch but aren't yet ready for the complexities of a full programming language such as Python.
+It is also aimed at adults who either find Python daunting or just have no interest in learning a full programming language but wish to explore GPIO on the Pi without investing too much time.

 Pioscript hides many of the complexities of a full language by allowing complex tasks to be performed in just a few lines of script and allows users to move on from a GUI driven programming environment to a command-line environment using an editor of their choice.